-Here are the list of some main characteristics of mainframe computers:
+Here is a list of some main characteristics of mainframe computers:

 - Uninterrupted operation

-- Have performance measured in millions of instructions per seconds (MIPS)
+- Performance can be measured in millions of instructions per second (MIPS).

-- Are flexible even to run many kinds of applications and tackle broad business task
+- are flexible enough to run many kinds of applications and tackle broad business tasks.

 Supercomputers are the most powerful computers among digital computers.
-These consists of several processors running together thereby making them immensely faster and powerful.
+These consist of several processors running together, thereby making them immensely faster and more powerful.

-These computers are capable of handling huge amounts of calculations that are beyond human capabilities.
+These computers are capable of performing massive amounts of calculations that are beyond the capabilities of humans.

-Super computers can perform billions of instructions per second.
-Some of the today's supercomputers have the computing capability equal to that of 40000 microcomputers.
+Supercomputers can perform billions of instructions per second.
+Some of today's supercomputers have the computing power of 40.000 microcomputers.

 A Japanese supercomputer has calculated the value of Pi to 16 million decimal places.

-Supercomputers are mainly used in following purposes or applications:
+Supercomputers are mainly used for the following purposes or applications: